temporalio/edu-errstrat-java-code/exercises/handling-errors/README.md

       to catch this failure and either handle it, or continue to propagate it up.
    2. Wrap this line in a `try/catch` block.
 However, you will not catch `ApplicationFailure`.
-      Since the `ApplicationFailure` in the Activity is designated as non-retryable, by the time it reaches the Workflow it is converted to an `ActvityFailure`.
+      Since the `ApplicationFailure` in the Activity is designated as non-retryable, by the time it reaches the Workflow it is converted to an `ActivityFailure`.
    3. Within the `catch` block, add a logging statement stating that the Activity has failed.
    4. After the logging statement, throw another `ApplicationFailure` using